bob1de/hass-apps/docs/apps/schedy/expressions/postprocessors.rst

 later result of scheduling in a specific way without knowing what that result will actually be.
 One such situation for the thermostat actor type could be lowering the temperature by a certain number of degrees when nobody is home.
-For such needs, there is a concept called preliminary results.
+For such needs, there is a concept called postprocessors.

-In the evaluation environment, there are a number of types which, when returned, tell Schedy you want to generate a preliminary result that is going to be combined with the final one later.
+In the evaluation environment, there are a number of types which, when returned, tell Schedy you want to generate a postprocessor that is going to alter the later result.
 Namely, there are:

 * ``Add(x)`` to add a value ``x`` to the result.
 * ``And(x)`` to combine the result with ``x`` by the ``and`` Python